latchset/clevis/INSTALL.md

 This will install Clevis to a location determined at configure time.

 See the output of `meson --help` for the available options.
-Typically much won't be needed besides providing an alternative --prefix option at configure time, and maybe DESTDIR at install time if you're packaging for a distro.
+Typically, much won't be needed besides providing an alternative --prefix option at configure time, and maybe DESTDIR at install time if you're packaging for a distro.